hardik7p/myScheduler/README.md

  - avg turn around time

 Graphs are normalized to fit in small place.

-Also one can compare the effect of I/O calls in a process against various algorithms.
+One more functionality is to compare the effect of I/O calls in a process against various algorithms.
+This will generate processes with varying I/O call levels and simulate against given algorithm and compare various parameters.